dreamportdev/Osdev-Notes/Build_Process/GNUMakefiles.md

     - For example, the kernel makefile will be run, and it will have all of the make variables specified in the root makefile in it's environment.
     - This means if we decide to change the toolchain, or want to add debug symbols to *all* projects, we can do it in a single change.
     - Libraries and userland apps work in a similar way, but there is an extra layer.
 What I've called the glue makefile.
 It's very simple, it just passes through the make commands from above to each sub project.
-    - This means we dont need to update the root makefile everytime a new userland app is updated, or a new library.
+    - This means we don't need to update the root makefile everytime a new userland app is updated, or a new library.
     - It also allows us to override some variables for every library or every userspace app, instead of globally.
 Useful!

 - There are a few extra makefiles:
     - Run.mk is totally optional if you just want to build the system.
 It contains anything to do with qemu or gdb, so it can easily be removed if the end user only wants to build the project, and not run it.
     - LibCommon.mk and UserlandCommon.mk contain common definitions that most userland apps/libraries would want.
 Like a `make clean` target, automatically copying the output to a global 'apps' directory, rules for building c++ object files from source, etc. This saves having to write those rules per project.
-They can instead be written one, and then included into each makefile.
+They can instead be written once, and then included into each makefile.

 - The kernel/arch dir contains several local.mk files.
 Only one of these is included at a time, and they include any platform-specific source files.
 These are also contained in the same directory.
 This is a nice way to automate what gets built.
     - The root makefile contains a variable `CPU_ARCH` which contains either 'x86_64' or 'rv64g'.
 If using the gcc toolchain, the tools are selected by using the `CPU_ARCH` variable (g++ is actually named `$(CPU_ARCH)-elf-g++`, or `x86_64-elf-g++`), and for the clang toolchain it's passed to the `--target=` argument.